Oaxaca en la historia y en el mito: Tribute

-In the image below, young conquered people are paying tribute.
-Leaders waged war throughout Mesoamerican to gain slaves and tribute.
+The tribute collector is receiving tribute from young women.
+A close observation of the bowl containing tribute reveals gemstones, perhaps jade.
+Jade does not appear as an item for tribute from the Oaxaca area listed in the Mendoza Codex examined above.
 Some warriors wore jaguar costumes, like in the image, but they were not from real jaguars.
 This type of clothing was thought to grant the virtues of the animal from which the clothing was derived.
-A close observation of the bowl reveals gemstones, perhaps jade, as tribute.